-Wild hogs, or wild pigs, are a large species of pig common in the wild in certain parts of the United States.
-These creatures can weigh up to 700 lbs and their razor-sharp tusks can cause quite a bit of damage.
-If you are facing a wild hog problem in Wildlife X Team®, please call us at (855) WILDLIFE today for full-service wild hog removal and trapping!
+Wild hogs, also known as feral swine or wild pigs, are a large species of pig common in the wild in certain parts of the United States.
+They are primarily found in the Southern area of the country, but are found in California and also have a limited presence in the Midwest.
+If you are facing a wild hog problem on your property, please call Wildlife X Team® at (817) 431-3007 today for full-service wild hog removal and trapping!

-Wild Hog Problems
+Wild Hog Diseases

-More About Wild Hogs
+About Wild Hogs

-- Also referred to as feral pigs, Wild hogs in Texas descended from introductions of European wild hogs for sporting purposes, and from escaped domestic swine that have established feral populations.
+- Also referred to as feral pigs, wild hogs in Texas descended from introductions of European wild hogs for sporting purposes, and from escaped domestic swine that have established feral populations.
 European wild hogs have several distinguishing characteristics that set them apart from domestic or feral hogs.
 European wild hogs and feral hogs interbreed readily, with traits of European wild hogs apparently being dominant.